Peder Hansen (politician)

 Peder Hansen (28 December 1859 – 26 May 1924) was a Norwegian politician for the Moderate Liberal Party.

-He was born at Hage in Fuse as a son of farmers Hans Johannesen Hage and Gurine Nilsdatter.
+He was born at Hage in Fuse Municipality as a son of farmers Hans Johannesen Hage and Gurine Nilsdatter.
 He started his professional career as a smith at the shipyard Laksevaag maskin- og jernskibsbyggeri in 1877.
 In 1894 he advanced to foreman.
 From 1904 to 1911 he lived as a merchant in Kristiania, but in 1911 he settled as a farmer.

-He was a member of Askøen municipal council, and also served as an elector while Norway had such a political system.
+He was a member of the municipal council for Askøen Municipality, and also served as an elector while Norway had such a political system.
 He was elected to the Parliament of Norway in 1900.
 He served one term for the constituency of Søndre Bergenhus Amt before being a deputy representative during the term 1904–1906.

 Together with Hedvig Johannesen he had a daughter, Ella Hage Hanssen (1900–1991), a painter who married zoologist and oceanographer Albert Eide Parr, a son of scholar Thomas Johannes Lauritz Parr.